kgateway-dev/kgateway.io/content/docs/traffic-management/match/path.md

 description: Match the targeted path of an incoming request against specific path criteria.
 ---

+Match the targeted path of an incoming request against specific path criteria.

 For more information, see the [{{< reuse "docs/snippets/k8s-gateway-api-name.md" >}} documentation](https://gateway-api.sigs.k8s.io/api-types/httproute/#matches).

 ## Before you begin